turtleicetea/habit-tracker/README.md

 ## Key Features

-- Add habits, tick today
+- Add habits, select days
 - View the last 7 days
 - Live streak count
 - All data stored in browser using 'localStorage'